-Top this Roasted Spaghetti Squash with your favorite pasta sauce or chili for a delicious and healthy dinner.
+Top this Roasted Spaghetti Squash with your homemade pasta sauce or chili for a delicious and healthy dinner.
 It makes a nice low carb alternative to pasta!

 Lately, I’ve been making Roasted Spaghetti Squash to serve with my homemade meat sauce instead of gluten-free pasta.
 While I LOVE my pasta, this spaghetti squash makes a tasty substitute!
 When cooked properly, it has a nice al dente texture.
 Kind of like angel hair pasta, but with way fewer carbs.

 I’ve cooked spaghetti squash multiple ways over the years and never been wowed with the results.
 I finally found a method that yields perfect strands of spaghetti squash every time.